We’ve been busy improving the railway in Bristol – and Bristol Temple Meads station – to give you better journeys.

 Bristol East Junction upgrade

-We’ve just completed an upgrade to Bristol East Junction (header image).
+We completed an upgrade to Bristol East Junction (header image) in September 2021.
 It involved a clever new track layout and state-of-the-art signalling to give you a better travelling experience.

 This will mean more trains, more seats, less congestion and more reliable journeys.

 Video: the eastern entrance work during our Bristol East Junction blockade

 - and about 26,000 tonnes of ballast – the stones that support the track.

 Our refurbishment of the historic roof at Bristol Temple Meads is well underway.

 We’ve repainted and restored platform canopies and canopies on the station’s forecourt.